London Live (TV channel): History

 The London licence was awarded to ESTV Limited by Ofcom, the UK's media regulator, in 2013 after bids were invited for a number of areas in 2012.
 ESTV is owned by Lebedev Holdings, whose majority shareholder is Evgeny Lebedev and whose other subsidiaries include Evening Standard Limited.
 London Live launched at 18:30 on 31 March 2014.

-The channel broadcasts on Freeview using the CoMux-operated London local DTT multiplex (mux), transmitted on UHF channel 29 from the Crystal Palace transmitting station, and is also available via Sky satellite and cable TV to viewers with London postcodes.
+The channel broadcast on Freeview using the CoMux-operated London local DTT multiplex (mux), transmitted on UHF channel 29 from the Crystal Palace transmitting station, and was also available via Sky satellite and cable TV to viewers with London postcodes.
 On 21 March 2018, the London DTT mux was moved to UHF channel 35 as part of 700 MHz clearance plans.
 Crystal Palace also operates on a single frequency network with Croydon, which improves reception in South and East London.
-London Live also now occupies the unadvertised local mux available on UHF channel 34 from the Hemel Hempstead relay as of 27 March 2019, which has extended coverage outside the M25 to the Hemel Hempstead and St. Albans areas.
+London Live ultimately occupied the unadvertised local mux available on UHF channel 34 from the Hemel Hempstead relay as of 27 March 2019, which extended its coverage outside the M25 to the Hemel Hempstead and St. Albans areas.

-London Live broadcasts from studios at Alphabeta House in Finsbury Square, which is also the headquarters of The Independent and Evening Standard newspapers, both owned by Lebedev Holdings.
+London Live was broadcast from studios at Alphabeta House in Finsbury Square, which is also the headquarters of The Independent and Evening Standard newspapers, both owned by Lebedev Holdings.

 Before its launch, the channel was expected to spend between £15m and £18m before breaking even in about three years; revenue was predicted to reach £25m by then.
 For the year to September 2021, ESTV Limited reported an operating profit of £4.1 million on turnover of £7.4 million.